astrobytes-edu/astr596-modeling-universe/01-course-info/01-astr596-syllabus-fall25.md

 ### Grading Scale

-Final letter grades will be calculated using the grading scale listed below.
-Curving final grades is at the discretion of the instructor.
+Final letter grades will be calculated using the grading scale listed below. **These percentages represent guaranteed thresholds** - earning the stated percentage guarantees at least that grade.
+The instructor reserves the right to adjust borderline grades upward based on effort, improvement, and engagement.

 - A: 93-100% | A-: 90-92%
 - B+: 87-89% | B: 83-86% | B-: 80-82%
 - C+: 77-79% | C: 73-76% | C-: 70-72%
 - D+: 67-69% | D: 63-66% | D-: 60-62%
 - F: Below 60%

-For graduate students, a minimum grade of B (3.0) is typically required for satisfactory progress.

 ## Course Policies